Because of elevator repair work, the Ford’s Theatre Museum will not have elevator access.

 Daytime Visits by Schools in the D.C.
 Metro Area

-Ford’s Theatre and Target have teamed up to provide “Target Field Trips to Ford’s Theatre,” a program that provides free bus transportation to qualified D.C. metro area schools.
+Ford’s Theatre is proud to provide free group tickets to qualified D.C. metro area schools.
+Qualifying schools are DCPS, Chartered Public Schools, Title 1 schools, and schools with 40% or more students eligible for FARMs.
+Ford’s Theatre may also provide free bus transportation to qualified D.C. metro area schools within the 495 / Capital Beltway.
 Schools in the D.C. metro area that would like to schedule a visit to Ford's Theatre please email our Education Department.

 Daytime Visits by Schools Outside the D.C.
 Metro Area:

-Schools outside the D.C.-metro area should visit the Group Sales section of our website for more information on tours of the site and performances.
+Schools outside the D.C.-metro area should visit the Group Sales section of our website for more information on tours of the historic site and student matinees.
 Title I schools outside of the D.C.-metro area may request complimentary tickets on a space available basis by email.
 Ford’s Theatre will do its best to accommodate these requests.
-Please note: Tickets are generally not available during the peak season of March through mid June because of high demand.
+Please note: complimentary tickets are generally not available during the peak season of March through mid June because of high demand.